Everyone's Guide To Pouring Concrete In Any Weather

 Wrong.

-Remember, hydration is the most important aspect of achieving strong, durable concrete.
-Hot temperatures cause concrete to have a deficit of water and not be set correctly.
+Remember, hydration is the most critical aspect of achieving strong, durable concrete.
+Hot temperatures cause concrete to have a water deficit and prevent it from setting correctly.

-If outdoor temperatures are nearing 90 degrees Fahrenheit, or if the day is dry and windy, you should take precautions to ensure a good concrete pour.
+If outdoor temperatures are nearing 90°F or if the day is hot, dry, and windy, take precautions to correct for the high temperatures.

 Here are a few tips to ensure a good concrete pour in hot weather:

-If possible, avoid pouring concrete at noon or during the afternoon.
+If possible, avoid pouring concrete during the noon hour or the afternoon.

-Consider using hot weather admixtures like recycled plastic additives.
-This will make your mix easier to work with and increase its setting time so it can cure to greater strength.
+Consider using hot weather admixtures, such as recycled plastic additives, to enhance the durability of your concrete.
+This will make your mix easier to work with and increase its setting time, allowing it to cure to a greater strength.

-Use sunshades or windbreaks to reduce possible harsh conditions.
+Use sunshades or windbreaks to reduce the risk of harsh conditions.

 Once water has been added to the mix, reduce your mixing time.
-Over-mixing will create more water loss through evaporation.
+Over-mixing will result in increased water loss through evaporation.

 When placing concrete for a slab, first dampen the subgrade.